fdschneider/bexis_traits/whitepaper_draft.md

 The trait-dataset may be linked to supporting information (e.g. on the occurence, the methodology, the original source, the sampling event or location) on the metadata level or in attached data tables, e.g. in the form of a Darwin Core Archive, or into external databases via URIs.
 For this interlinkage with other datasets, columns are reserved for unique identifiers (e.g. linking measurements to location, collections, literature) that refer to a dataset specific or globally defined ID.

 In the subsequent sections we propose a set of columns that compose a traitdataset, starting with the ones required for our minimal definition of trait-datasets proposed above and continuing with columns that add information on the level of the occurence, the measurement or fact, and the entire record.
-The column names are, wherever possible, based on the terms of the Darwin Core Standard (DWC).
+We build upon the structure proposed by Parr et al for the TraitBank database, which uses field definitions of the Darwin Core standard (DWC).
+We expand the definitions of these fields for the use case of trait data and add further field definitions, to cover the special demands of traitbased research.
 See table 2 for a full description of the column names and the reference URI.

 #### minimal content of a trait-dataset

 For the minimal definition of trait-datasets, the central content of a row is the reported measurement or fact for a single observation, which is composed of a value (`measurementValue`) and -- for numeric values -- a standard unit (`measurementUnit`).

-The key identifier columns are relating the measurement or fact to a taxon via globally accepted identifiers.
-To provide an unambiguous reference which is easy to read for researchers and for software, this identifier is provided in the form of an unambiguous taxon name (`scientificName` plus the optional `taxonRank` and `kingdom`) as well as a machine readable ID (`taxonID`).

 To link the measurement or fact to a clear trait definition, a unique identifier  links each row to a trait name defined by a given lookup-table (`measurementType`) and a machine readable trait ID (`traitID`).

 A unique identifier links the row to a single specimen or occurence (`occurenceID`), which can be described with further detail in a separate data table or the same table using the columns provided in the occurence extension detailled below.
 This identifier is usually dataset-specific and can be defined by the author.
 Some data-types may use global identifiers for occurence data, e.g. a GBIF URI or a museum collection code that is publicly available.
+The core data are also keeping a record of the scientific taxon for which the measurement or fact was obtained via globally accepted identifiers.
+To provide an unambiguous reference which is easy to read for researchers and for software, this identifier is provided in the form of an unambiguous taxon name (`scientificName` plus the optional `taxonRank` and `kingdom`) as well as a machine readable ID (`taxonID`).

-Similarly, each single measurement (i.e. each row of the dataset, except for multivariate traitdata; see below) is labelled by a unique identifier (`measurementID`) and receives further detail in a linked dataset or in the same dataset using the columns provided by the measurement or fact Extension.
+Similarly, each single measurement (i.e. each row of the dataset, except for multivariate traitdata; see below) is labelled by a unique identifier (`measurementID`) and receives further detail in a linked dataset or in the same dataset using the columns provided by the measurement or fact extension.
 To ensure compatibility at the side of the data provider and for quality checking the data table ought to keep the original names and values as used by the data provider in columns appending the suffix `_original` (i.e. `scientificName`, `measurementType`, `measurementValue`, `measurementUnit`,  `measurementID`, `occurenceID`).

 Additionally, metadata  should contain information about the authorship and ownership of the data and the terms of use.